Tix3Dev/tix3dev.github.io/_posts/2022-06-06-apoptos-series-2.md

 ---

 ## Foreword
-In this blog post I will talk about the concepts used by the memory management parts in apoptOS and how to use them.
+In this blog post I will talk about the concepts for memory management in apoptOS and how to use them.

 ## Physical memory management
 Generally speaking, this part is in charge of managing actual memory in RAM, i.e. the addresses used here directly correspond to memory in RAM.
 In order to manage that kind of memory, physical memory, we need to know how the bootloader, [Limine](https://github.com/limine-bootloader/limine), set up the memory map.
 To get this information, we can use the `stivale2_struct_tag_memmap` struct provided by the [stivale2 boot protocol](https://github.com/stivale/stivale).

 ### Bitmap based page frame allocator
-Now that we know where the usable entries / memory locations are, we can store those informations in a data structure. apoptOS makes use of a bitmap (allocator), where each bit in the bitmap corresponds to a page / block of memory (hence the name page frame allocator) through a mapping system.
+Now that we know where the usable entries / memory locations are, we can store those informations in a data structure. apoptOS makes use of a bitmap (hence the name bitmap based allocator), where each bit in the bitmap corresponds to a page / block of memory (hence the name page frame allocator) through a mapping system.
 The value of a bit says if it's corresponding page is free or used.
-Note that in apoptOS pages are 4 KiB big.
+Note that in apoptOS pages are 4 KiB in size.

 Before we can allocate or free anything, we need to initialize it with this function:
 ```c